AILSA CHANG, HOST:

 CHANG: How about for the majority of people, though, who will not have journalists pursuing, investigating their cases?
 I mean, should people just skip asking for quotes for medical procedures?

 ROSENTHAL: No. But I think you have to be really specific about what you're asking for.
 You want an all-in quote that includes all the services.
 You want to know - you know, are you going to guarantee me that it's going to be within some range?
 And write down the estimates so you can fight the bill later.

-CHANG: That's Dr. Elizabeth Rosenthal from Kaiser Health News.
+CHANG: That's Dr. Elisabeth Rosenthal from Kaiser Health News.

 ROSENTHAL: Thank you.

 CHANG: And if you have a surprising medical bill you would like us to take a look at, go to NPR's Shots blog and tell us all about it.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.